jeffreyza/PIVX-Doc-Website-Content/README.md

 ## Support Website

 This repository is the master repository for the pivx.org/documentation website.
-All pages are based on the Grav Markdown format, supported by custom themes/layouts.
+All pages are based on the Grav Markdown format (https://learn.getgrav.org/17/content/markdown), supported by custom themes/layouts.

 ## Contribution Process